darkred/Userscripts/BugMeNot/README.md

-This userscript is an improved version of [BugMeNot](http://userscripts-mirror.org/scripts/show/23074) dated from 2009, by 'hosts',
+This userscript is an improved version of [BugMeNot](http://userscripts-mirror.org/scripts/show/23074) dated from 2009, by 'hosts'
-(which in turn was based on code found at http://www.oreillynet.com/pub/h/4171).
+_(which in turn was based on code found at http://www.oreillynet.com/pub/h/4171)_.

 This applies in both HTTP and HTTPS sites.